 Customization in Salesforce is indeed very powerful, but it often requires a deep understanding of the platform.
 You need to really dive into the configuration to even start drawing your webinar workflow.

 We've taken the dive for you and this is a simple workflow you will be able to reuse for your company.

 Let's start with webinar KPIs.
-Often, people want to capture the registration information and the participation (attendance) information.
+Often, people want to capture registration and participation information.

-So we will watch for webinar registration data and attendance data linked to a contact for a given webinar.
+So we will watch for webinar registration data and attendance data linked to a contact for any given webinar.

 Before we start, I wanted to underline that we are using Lightning and not Classic which can slightly change the location of certain settings.

 I often refer to "contacts" and "leads."
 A contact in Salesforce is a "person" that can be linked to either an account or opportunity.